 Home

+I recently published Literatures of the Hundred Years War, a collection of essays I co-edited with R.D.
+Perry and available open access from Manchester University Press.
 My work on medieval literary history, siege warfare, and manuscript studies has appeared in Modern Language Quarterly, New Medieval Literatures, and Medium Ævum.
 My public-facing scholarship has appeared in The Millions, Full Stop, Avidly, Public Seminar, and the Folger Shakespeare Library’s Collation blog.

 Header image: Oxford, Bodleian Library, MS Bodl.
 Rolls 3, row 4.